 Every year Vinayaka Chathurthi is celebrated all over the world as the day on which Lord Ganesha, the son of Lord Shiva and Goddess Parvathi bestows his presence on this earth.
 Vinayaka Chathurthi in my home essentially marks the beginning of good times and of course all other festivals.
 In Madras, the entire shopping streets are filled with colourful umbrellas and lovely colourful statues of Ganeshas in all sizes and colours.
 Many people also prefer to buy the plain Ganeshas made of clay and decorate it with flower garlands.
 Amma and me used to go to PondyBazzar and she would let us choose the idol and the accompanying umbrella to go with it.
 One time I had a foldable umbrella that I had got during the chathurthi celebrations and refused to part with it for months!!!
 We would also get as assortment of fruits like wood apple, jamun fruit, apples etc and the signature pooja element which was a lovely green banana leaf, filled with “Arugampullu” and pink flowers.
 Laden with all this, we would come home excited to set up the mandal for the Lord.

 Amma would have already cleaned and decorated the spot with lovely “maakolams“.
 Maakolam is different from the regular kolams that we use everyday outside out homes.
 Its simply rice soaked and ground to a fine paste and used to decorate the floors during weddings and festive seasons.
 The Kolam would be dry and Madurai amma would first place a wooden platform and cover it with silk.
 She would then gingerly place the Lord on the platform, decorate his neck with little garlands made of flowers and then place a dhoti around him.
-We would then finally position the colourful umbrella and the stage would be resplendent with his form.
+We would then finally position the colorful umbrella and the stage would be resplendent with his form.
 The naivedhyam would be Vella Kozhakattais, Uppu Kozhakattais and of course Ammini Kozhakattais.
 The fruits would be offered to him and Madurai amma would then start the pooja.

 In the evenings, we would some times watch the procession of the Ganesha moving towards the beach.
 Many times, we would visit the nearby temples and get his blessings.
-Last year I made my own umbrella for the Lord, using sticks and colourful yarn.
+Last year I made my own umbrella for the Lord, using sticks and colorful yarn.
 I also decorated my little silver Ganesha, in my pooja room with a cocktail umbrella!!!

 There are essentially two ways of making the dough…One is by soaking the rice and grinding it, which is pretty elaborate but very tasty, and the other is using rice flour.
 I shall explain both the procedures below.